 Woodbury’s security team aims to build a culture of situational awareness and emergency preparedness.
 Throughout each semester, our campus participates in emergency training, including violence survival techniques and The Great California Shakeout.
-Violence survival techniques includes active shooter training that aims to change the way people react to an active shooter and instructs individuals how to respond to such events.
+Violence survival techniques include active shooter training that aims to change the way people react to an active shooter and instructs individuals on how to respond to such events.
 The Great California Shakeout is part of a worldwide drill that Woodbury participates in that educates our community about how to prepare to survive and recover quickly from large earthquakes.

 Call Security on the Burbank campus at (818) 252-5208, on the San Diego campus at (619) 693-4405, or call 911.